Skip to main content

 • collect relevant information by printing or saving it as files

-Now let’s see some of the Scouts badges to do at home.
-With this one, your Scouts will turn into astronomers, investigating the night sky and discovering its majesticness.
-Here’s what your Scouts will need to do to earn this badge at home:
+Now let’s see some of the Scout badges to do at home.
+With this one, Scouts will turn into astronomers, investigating the night sky and discovering its majesticness.
+Here’s what Scouts will need to do to earn the space activity badge at home:

 1. Show what you know about the night sky and why the pattern of stars changes, night by night, throughout the year.